 By JERRY HUANG

-Not only was she picked as the Girls Wrestling Athlete of the Week by OC Varsity in her junior season, senior Lorena Egea won first in CIF in the 2016-2018 season and second in Masters.
+Not only was she picked as the Girls Wrestling Athlete of the Week by OC Varsity in her junior season, Lorena Egea (Sr.) won 1st in CIF and 2nd in Masters.
 These accomplishments would not have been possible without Egea’s hard work, dedication and experience.
 “I got into wrestling sophomore year, mostly because of my judo background.
 I’ve been practicing judo since I was 6 years old, and because they are similar sports in some ways, I thought they could complement each other,” Egea said.

 For Egea, her judo background has given her both strengths and weaknesses on the mat.
 “Although it is mostly advantageous, relying on my judo background too much has often been a setback,” said Egea.
 “As I progress to higher level competition, my opponents often times know what I am known for, which makes the match more difficult for me.”